adamralph/adamralph.github.com/_posts/2015-03-04-nuget-gallery-casing-woes.md

 *05 Mar 2015*

-I've [raised a bug](https://github.com/NuGet/NuGetGallery/issues/2379) on the NuGet Gallery GitHub repo to try and get some eyes on this.
+I've [raised a bug](https://github.com/NuGet/NuGetGallery/issues/2379) on the NuGet Gallery GitHub repo to try and get some more eyes on this.
 Ultimately this ought to be fixed, but in the meantime I'm hoping some keen eyed developers can spot a workaround that could be done by the support team.